 When cats are removed from an ecosystem in a catch-and-kill program, neighboring cats move in to take advantage of the food and shelter.
 These new cats reproduce and the population rebounds.
 This is called the vacuum effect.
 Catching and killing cats is an endless cycle that is a waste of money.
 Millions of cats are killed year after year, yet feline populations persist.
 The resounding failure of this approach throughout time has been a major driver across America to find more effective and humane approaches.
 Thus far, TNR is the best we have found.

 More importantly, this is a compassionate country whose people don’t want cats rounded up and killed.
 Some wildlife advocates, and even a few misguided animal right activists, call for the extermination of outdoor cats, but these calls are grossly out of steps with American public opinion.
-In a 2007 Harris Interactive poll, more than 80 percent of Americans indicated they believe leaving a stray cat outside to live out her life is more humane than having the cat caught and killed.
+A 2017 Harris poll showed that 84 percent of Americans supported using tax dollars to adopt sterilization as the cat control policy, rather than bringing cats found outdoors into shelters to be killed.
 When calls are made to round up and kill massive numbers of cats, time and again society balks.
 Peter Marra and Chris Santella, in their book, Cat Wars, admit as much in their assessment of the lack of political support for rounding up and killing cats, concluding, “American authorities remain resistant (if not heartily opposed) to the idea of managing free-ranging populations by lethal means.”[iii]

 Our discomfort with government catch-and-kill policies for cats is compounded as we become aware that this lethal method is grossly ineffective.
 More and more cities and counties across the nation have come to see that cats are part of the fabric of the modern American landscape.
 Increasingly, TNR programs are recognized as a mainstream approach to managing the cohabitation of cats and humans in shared ecosystems.